DigitalBridge: Early applied AI in retail

 From AI research to commercial product

-• Working closely with the Head of AI and engineering teams to turn early research into features that could run in production
+• Working closely with the Head of AI and engineering teams – Turning early research into features that could run in production meant understanding technical constraints.
+I'd push for better user experiences, they'd push back on performance costs.
+We'd find pragmatic middle ground.

 The result was one of the first browser-based virtual try-on tools for home décor, enabling users to upload a photo and see real products from partner retailers in their own rooms.